For best experience please turn on javascript and use a modern browser!

 How can we use ‘true pricing’ as an instrument for systemic change in the transition to plant-based alternatives?

 BeTrue aims to fill these knowledge gaps by investigating how true pricing mechanisms for beef can be embedded in systemic policy and regulatory changes to reduce consumption and support plant-based alternatives.
-It is grounded in systems change theory, which suggests that small, targeted interventions can create self-reinforcing feedback loops leading to transformative changes.
+It is grounded in systems change theory, which suggests that small, targeted interventions can create self-reinforcing feedback loops that lead to transformative change.

 By identifying system-level barriers and leverage points across policy, markets, and consumer behaviour, the project supports interventions that internalise environmental and social costs while safeguarding fairness and affordability.
 BeTrue translates evidence into actionable policy options and transition pathways that can reduce emissions, support dietary shifts, and create a level playing field for producers.
 In doing so, the project contributes to climate mitigation, improved public health, and more just food system transformations.

-BETRUE will be carried out by a consortium led by SEVEN, and that includes the Ludwig Maximilian University of Munich, the Free University of Bolzano, and the University of Copenhagen.
+BeTrue will be carried out by a consortium led by SEVEN, which includes the Ludwig Maximilian University of Munich, the Free University of Bolzano, and the University of Copenhagen.

 • Funding